Vibrant street art adds color to DC in any season. Just check out these colorful murals blanketing the city’s walls!

 331 N Street NE

-Tucked amongst rehabbed carriage-houses and Shaw's award-winning restaurants like The Dabney, Blagden Alley was once home to working class African Americans following the Civil War and, later, creators in DC’s underground art scene.
-Now you’ll find a series of rotating murals including an oversized tribute to musicians Sun Ra and Erykah Badu and this piece, titled, “Let.Go.” by artist Rose Jaffe.
+Tucked amongst rehabbed carriage-houses and Shaw's award-winning restaurants like The Dabney, Blagden Alley was once home to working class Black Americans following the Civil War and, later, creators in DC’s underground art scene.
+Now you’ll find a series of rotating murals including an oversized tribute to musicians Sun Ra and Erykah Badu and this piece, titled, Let.Go. by artist Rose Jaffe.

 50 Blagden Alley NW

-Artist Aneikan Udofo, who is the creative mind behind the Ben’s mural and Blagden Alley’s whimsical portrait of Sun Ra and Erykah Badu, pays tribute to DC-born musician Marvin Gaye in this masterpiece in Shaw.
-The vibrant mural is Udofo’s second of the soulful icon – the previous mural was created in 2013 but later covered by construction.
+Artist Aniekan Udofia, who is the creative mind behind the Ben’s mural and Blagden Alley’s whimsical portrait of Sun Ra and Erykah Badu, pays tribute to DC-born musician Marvin Gaye in this masterpiece in Shaw.
+The vibrant mural is Udofia’s second of the soulful icon – the previous mural was created in 2013 but later covered by construction.

 S Street NW, between 7th & 8th streets

 Plastered on the side of a residence in Logan Circle, the Watermelon House is a must-see on your mural tour of DC.
 The story behind the Watermelon House goes something like this: the owners of the home hired someone to paint the side red but when the result was more pink than anticipated, the owners turned lemons into watermelon.
 The home has become an attraction for visitors and locals alike, even sparking its own Instagram account, @watermelonjumps, which, as the name suggests, consists of people jumping in front of the juicy wall.